GeoscienceAustralia/ptha/R/README.md

 3d interactive graphics, so errors associated with this can optionally be ignored.

-Once the packages have installed, you should cd into the rptha directory, start R, and then do:
+Once the packages have installed, you should cd into the ptha/R/rptha directory, start R, and then do:

     source('build_package.R')

-This will make an R package file in the same directory as this README.md.
+This will make an R package file in the same directory as this README.md (ptha/R/).
 That package can be installed on the command line with:

     R CMD INSTALL rptha_XXXXX.tar.gz